GeneralRod/topositev3/README.md

 3. `npm run dev`

 ## 🧪 Testing
-- Run `npm test` to execute the test suite.
+Currently there is no automated test suite.
-- Run `npm run lint` for linting.
+- Run `npm run lint` to check for linting errors.
-- Run `npx prettier --check .` for formatting checks.
+- Run `npx prettier --check .` to verify code formatting.

 ## 🤝 How to Contribute
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.